PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

     :returns: The scheme of the DoH query, for example ``http`` or ``https``

+  .. method:: DNSQuestion:getProtocol() -> string

+    .. versionadded:: 1.7.0

+    Return the transport protocol this query was received over, as a string.
+The possible values are:

+    * "Do53 UDP"
+    * "Do53 TCP"
+    * "DNSCrypt UDP"
+    * "DNSCrypt TCP"
+    * "DNS over TLS"
+    * "DNS over HTTPS"

+    :returns: A string

   .. method:: DNSQuestion:getProxyProtocolValues() -> table

     .. versionadded:: 1.6.0